 When treating tooth grinding, we take a holistic approach that takes your lifestyle as a whole into account.
 This means:

-Book a free consultationTeeth grinding is mainly caused by:
+Book a consultationTeeth grinding is mainly caused by:

 Once we have diagnosed the reason why you grind (or clench) your teeth, we can support you by: